-A “free-school” catch means a catch by purse seiners without the aid of FADs.
-This is verified by onboard fisheries observers at sea where the free-school tuna is rigidly segregated in the hold of a purse seiner, and a rigorous chain of custody system is in place, through transhipping to a processing plant and finally to the retailer, so that consumers know with absolute confidence the story behind the tuna they buy in the store.
+A free-school catch is verified by onboard fisheries observers at sea, and the tuna caught this way are rigidly segregated from FAD-caught tuna in the hold of a purse seiner.
+A rigorous chain-of-custody system is in place, and marks the fish through transhipping to the processing plant and finally to the retailer, so that consumers know the story behind the tuna they buy in the store.

-From the initial MSC certification in December 2012, it took another year for PNA to develop and implement the rigorous chain-of-custody and traceability system before tuna was marketed as MSC-certified sustainably caught fish.
+After MSC certification in December 2012, it took a year for PNA to develop and implement the rigorous chain-of-custody and traceability system before tuna could be marketed as MSC-certified.

 Fishing vessels that deliver free-school-caught tuna that meets the strict sustainability guidelines get as much as $100 per ton extra, and retailers are able to sell this tuna at a premium because it is sustainably caught.

-The PNA established Pacifical as its marketing co-brand for MSC-certified tuna, which in turn is paying dividends to PNA members from this Pacifical tuna marketed in Australia, New Zealand, Europe, USA and elsewhere.
+The PNA established Pacifical as its marketing co-brand for MSC-certified tuna.
+Pacifical is paying dividends to PNA members from its tuna marketed in Australia, New Zealand, Europe, USA, and elsewhere.
 Retailers are paying up to a 20% premium for MSC-certified Pacifical tuna compared to tuna caught using FADs.